An orientation to the Community Sacred Fire Ceremony

 As a dedication we always make this Community Fire about healing and happiness for all our relations.
 We each bring our own personal need to this motivated around moving what is stuck and out of balance and in grief back into the healthy flow of Life.
 In this case we dedicate our fire to support the questers and for cultural regeneration so that we and our relatives can fully live.

-Even though this fire ceremony has lineage, connecting with fire transcends a particular culture or tradition and there is an opportunity at this ceremony to deepen your own relationship with this primal force that is at the heart of all transformative processes on earth.
+Connecting with fire transcends a particular culture or tradition and there is an opportunity at this ceremony to deepen your own relationship with this primal force that is at the heart of all transformative processes on earth.
 My teacher Sal says that if we want to be connected, connect with something that is very connected.

 Fire is at the heart of human culture since the dawn of time and almost every life process is connected back to it.
 It is said that all knowledge comes from fire.
 In this understanding, being in healthy relationship with fire is imperative and part of the chaos and disconnection of this time can be seen as a reflection of how we have come out of healthy relationship with fire and so its capacity to destroy has become out of hand.
 Knowledge on it’s own is not necessarily helpful, it is how it gets used that is key.
 Honouring fire and acknowledging our own inner fire and how we use that in healthy ways can only serve to support life.